jordan-wright/email/README.md

 The ```email``` package currently supports the following:
 *  From, To, Bcc, and Cc fields
 *  Email addresses in both "test@example.com" and "First Last &lt;test@example.com&gt;" format
-*  Text and Html Message Body
+*  Text and HTML Message Body
 *  Attachments
 *  Read Receipts
 *  Custom headers